AdnanHodzic/auto-cpufreq/README.md

     }
 }
 ```
-Then you can enable the program in your `configuration.nix` file
+Then you can enable the program in your `configuration.nix` file:
 ```nix
 # configuration.nix